 Another major use of queries is as a table input inside a CALCULATE function.
 Because the virtual tables retain lineage to the data model they behave as if they were physically part of the data model.
 The following measure returns the total sales for all unique combinations of product category and customer gender where the margin to those unique combinations is greater than 45%.

-This measures doesn’t have any real value however it does demonstrate the concept well.
+This measure doesn’t have any real value however it does demonstrate the concept well.

 Create Tables to Use in Iterators